michael-s-downs/thethingineed/README.md

   - **process_id**: The unique identifier of the preprocessed document for future reuse.
   - **docs**: Name of the documents sent to this preprocessing operation.

-For more information and examples for each preprocessing use case (preprocessing with indexing, standalone preprocessing, and reusing preprocessed documents), see the [techhubpreprocess.md] documentation.
+For more information and examples for each preprocessing use case (preprocessing with indexing, standalone preprocessing, and reusing preprocessed documents), see the <i>Detailed Compontent/Preprocess</i> documentation.

 ## Endpoints